-The operational risk management framework is composed of three sequential steps:
+The operational risk management framework is composed of the following steps:

-- Risk Assessment - process mapping performed between the first and second lines of defence where the Bank's key processes and operational risks are identified and mapped; - classification of the risks identified based on the inherent impact (financial, operational, legal/regulatory and reputational) were these risks to materialise; - Risk Control - based on the risk classification, the first line of defence sets out an adequate response, which may include: implementing improvements to the process, running periodical tests on the key controls that mitigate the risk, establishing additional indicators to be monitored, or take no action; - Risk Review - development of risk indicators ensures that the operational risks identified and assessed are monitored and controlled within the limits tolerated; and - regular operational risk analysis is disseminated across the Bank through reports discussed with the relevant areas and within the relevant risk committees.
+- Risk Assessment - Self assessment of the operational risks and controls, which is performed by the first line with assistance of the second line of defense; - classification of the risks based on the inherent impact (financial, operational, legal/regulatory and reputational) and the control environment, resulting in a residual risk map per area; - prioritization of the risks, considering the result of the classification. - Risk Control - based on the risk map, the first line of defence sets out an adequate action, which may include: discontinuity of the activities that give rise to an undesirable exposure to operational risk, mitigate the risk, by implementing improvements to the process, or take no action (risk acceptance). - Monitoring and reporting - monitoring of the exposure to operational risk events, through the analysis of the control environment by using risk indicators or by an assessment by the second line, ensuring that the operational risks identified are within the limits established by the Risk Appetite; and - regular operational risk reports are provided to the Senior Management and disseminated across the Bank through the relevant risk committees.

-Within the scope of this ongoing monitoring, the Operational Risk team considers: the issues identified by internal and external audit, the daily events and weaknesses identified by the first line of defence, the action plans defined when performing the risk response, the operational losses and the key risk and performance indicators.
+Within the scope of this ongoing monitoring, the Operational Risk team considers: the issues identified by internal and external audit, the daily events and weaknesses identified by the first line of defence, the action plans defined to mitigate any risks identified in the self-assessment or in the monitoring, the operational losses and the key risk and performance indicators.